 in 2019, in consultation with Dr. Carole Ford (Co-Director for Davis Learning Strategies, The Whole Dyslexic Society), dyslexia-friendly adaptions were made to print materials and supplemental Resources.

-A “Caregiver Page” provides general information on the program, as well as explanations on how to join the program.
-Currently, it is available in French and English, with plans to translate into multiple languages in 2019.
+A “Parent/Caregiver Page” provides general information on the program, as well as explanations on how to join the program.
 NOTE: This page also provides a dropdown menu with links to BC libraries, making it easy for families to find a library in their community!

 Customizable “Parent Letters” are available on the staff site for libraries to download and send to their local schools.
 These letters include language that explicitly supports children reading in whatever language they feel most comfortable.
 As well, the letters specifically express support for cultures that emphasize oral storytelling.